stephenh/stephenh.github.com/_posts/2018-07-15-mono-repos.markdown

 (Note that, of the projects Lerna mentions "use mono repos", React, Angular, etc., are all very vanilla multi-project builds...however, I will give Babel credit for pushing multi-project builds to near-mono repo status, with [~100-some projects](https://github.com/babel/babel/tree/master/packages).
 Which is impressive, but still not a mono repo.)

 (Also, to finish the "get off my lawn" section, [meta](https://github.com/mateodelnorte/meta) is cute (from the ["have both!"](https://medium.com/@patrickleet/mono-repo-or-multi-repo-why-choose-one-when-you-can-have-both-e9c77bd0c668) blog post that went around), but IMO has **nothing to do with mono repositories**, as it **doesn't touch versioning at all**.
-Being able to run `git branch` across `N` repos is basically a hacky [CVS](http://www.nongnu.org/cvs/)-style approach to wanna-be mono repos, but still not the point, and if anything is a questionable workflow (cross-service branches) that you shouldn't be doing anyway.)
+Being able to run `git branch` across `N` repos is basically a hacky [CVS](http://www.nongnu.org/cvs/)-style approach to wanna-be mono repos, but still not the point, and if anything this marque example is a questionable workflow (cross-service branches) that you shouldn't be doing anyway.)

 ### My Take: Mono Repos if You Can Do It (But You Probably Can't)